CLASSIFICATIONS EXPLAINED

 Classifications are important to all archers because they are the best indication of where you are in terms of scoring ability and provide a benchmark for levels of improvement.

-There are six classification levels: the lowest is third class, then second class, first class, Bowman, Master Bowman, and Grand Master Bowman at the highest classification level.
+There are various classification levels shown in the table below working downwards, with Grand Master Bowman at the highest classification level.

 You can hold different classifications for different bow types, but you can only hold your classification for the calendar year in which you shot your qualifying scores.
 You must re-qualify each year to maintain it.